bsstahl/BienOblige/docs/use-cases/create-actionitem.md

 }
 ```

 This example shows the creation of a single *Activity* representing the creation of a single *ActionItem*.
-For more complex scenarios, such as creating multiple related tasks, or even a hierarchy of such tasks, we would use a similar pattern with the *ActivitiesCollectionBuilder* to describe the entire set of tasks to be created.
+For more complex scenarios, such as creating multiple related tasks, or even a hierarchy of such tasks, we would use a similar pattern with the *CreateActionItemActivitiesBuilder* to describe the entire set of tasks to be created.
 For an example of this, see the [MetroTransit Bus Nightly Procedures case study](./MetroTransit/bus-nightly-procedures.md).